Quality and Innovation

 Inspection, Abstraction and Shipping Containers

-maerskOn my drive home tonight, a giant “Maersk Sealand” branded truck passed me on the highway.
-It got me thinking about the innovation of the shipping container, and how introducing a standard size and shape revolutionized the shipping industry and enabled a growing global economy.
+On my drive home tonight, a giant “Maersk Sealand” branded truck passed me on the highway.
+It got me thinking about how introducing a standard size and container shape revolutionized the shipping industry and enabled a growing global economy.
 At least that’s the perspective presented by Mark Levinson in The Box: How the Shipping Container Made the World Smaller and the World Economy Bigger.
-A synopsis of the story and a sample chapter are available; Wikipedia’s entry on containerization also presents a narrative describing the development and its impacts.

 Here’s how impactlab.com describes it: